-The South Carolina Department of Social Services approves all child care centers that are publicly funded by federal, state, county or city monies.
-Requirements for approval are the same as licensing requirements stated above.
+The South Carolina Department of Social Services approves all child care centers that

 Child Care Centers Operated by Religious Bodies or Groups (Faith-Based Centers)

 A child care facility sponsored by a religious body has the option of becoming licensed or registered.
 If this type of facility chooses to become licensed, it must meet the licensing requirements listed above for a Licensed Child Care Center.
 If this type of facility chooses to become registered, it must meet the licensing requirements listed below: